 You will significantly improve your chances of passing the PMP® certification exam by completing formal project management training and participating in a PMP® exam prep course.

 When considering your options for PMP® training, take a close look at the certificate courses and master certificate programs offered by Villanova University.
-Recognized as a leader in the field of project management education, Villanova has been ranked #1 by U.S. News & World Report in the Master’s category/North region for nearly two decades.
+Recognized as a leader in the field of project management education, Villanova has been ranked #1 by U.S. News & World Report in the Master’s category/North region for more than two decades.

 Villanova’s project management certificate courses and PMP® exam prep are accessible to business professionals all over the country, as they can be completed 100% online through a flexible, video-based e-learning platform that is available 24/7.
 You can choose to take Villanova’s Project Management Professional (PMP®) Exam Prep certificate course on its own, or in conjunction with the university’s three-course Master Certificate in Applied Project Management or Master Certificate in IS/IT Project Management program.